Clark Laidlaw: Biography

-Laidlaw was the Skills Coach and Video Analyst with the New Zealand sevens team under Tietjens from 2010 to 2012.
-He then returned to Taranaki in 2010 and became their Skills Coach.
-He was the Assistant Coach of the Hurricanes from 2013 to 2015.
+Laidlaw became the Skills Coach for Taranaki in 2010 then became the Skills Coach and Video Analyst with the New Zealand sevens team under Sir Gordon Tietjens from 2010 to 2012.
+He made the move back to the 15-aside game, as the Assistant Coach of the Hurricanes from 2013 to 2015.
 He was also Assistant Coach of the London Irish.

-In 2018, a year after becoming Head Coach, New Zealand won gold at the 2018 Commonwealth Games and the 2018 Rugby World Cup Sevens.
+In 2018, a year after becoming Head Coach of the All Blacks Sevens, New Zealand won gold at the 2018 Commonwealth Games and the 2018 Rugby World Cup Sevens.

-In 2021, Laidlaw guided New Zealand to a silver medal at the Tokyo Olympics.
+In 2020, Laidlaw guided the All Blacks Sevens to win the World Rugby Sevens Series and in 2021, a silver medal at the Tokyo Olympics.

+In 2023 it was announced that Laidlaw would be stepping down as the All Blacks Sevens head coach and joining the Hurricanes as head coach from 2024.